Dark Fortress

-Dark Fortress was a German melodic black metal band from Landshut formed in 1994.
+Dark Fortress was a German melodic black metal band formed in 1994 in Landshut.
 They released seven studio albums, a split album and a demo album.
 The band broke up in 2023.

 History

 Early history

 The band formed in 1994.
-In 1996 they released the demo Rebirth of the Dark Age.
-In 1997 the original line-up, consisting of band founder Asvargr (guitar), vocalist Azathoth, Njord on bass, and drummer Charon established the band's first live line-up with the addition of a second guitarist named Crom and keyboardist Thamuz.
-Debuting live in February 1997 the band soon played dates alongside acts such as Lunar Aurora, Disaster and Naglfar.
-Dark Fortress' first label release was the split MCD with Barad Dür entitled Towards Immortality, which featured two new tracks by the band and was released on Fog of the Apocalypse Records.
-A third track was recorded during the same session and was used for the compilation CD From The Mystic Forest – Part II.
-The band continued composing material for their first full-length album, but recording was postponed from 1998 until August 2000, when Dark Fortress entered Klangschmiede Studio E and with Markus Stock (of Empyrium) completed their album Tales From Eternal Dusk.
+In 1996, they released the demo Rebirth of the Dark Age.
+In 1997, the original line-up, consisting of founder Asvargr (guitar), vocalist Azathoth, Njord on bass, and drummer Charon, was completed with second guitarist Crom and keyboardist Thamuz.
+Debuting live in February 1997, the band played with Lunar Aurora, Disaster and Naglfar.
+Dark Fortress' first label release was the Towards Immortality split MCD with Barad Dür, which featured two new tracks by the band and was released on Fog of the Apocalypse Records.
+A third track was recorded during the same session and used for the compilation CD From The Mystic Forest – Part II.
+The band continued composing their first full-length album, but recording was postponed from 1998 until August 2000, when Dark Fortress entered Klangschmiede Studio E with Markus Stock (of Empyrium) and completed the album Tales From Eternal Dusk.

 Changes

-Charon and Crom left due to conflicting musical interests, and these line-up changes further delayed live and studio activities.
-However they later signed to US label Red Stream for two albums and hired Seraph and V.Santura as the new drummer and guitarist.
-Recorded at famous Grieghallen Studio in Norway (Mayhem, Emperor, Immortal) Profane Genocidal Creations was delayed due to problems during the mixing/mastering process.
-It was not released until February 2003 and showcased Dark Fortress' development into classic traditions of black metal as well as their continual progression as composers and musicians.
-With a stable line-up consisting of Azathoth (vocals), Asvargr (guitar), Santura (guitar), Draug (bass), Paymon (keyboards) and Seraph (drums) more live shows and festival appearances followed, seeing Dark Fortress share stages with popular extreme metal acts like Behemoth, Impaled Nazarene, Pungent Stench, and God Dethroned, as well as many underground acts.
+Recorded at Grieghallen Studio in Norway (Mayhem, Emperor, Immortal), Profane Genocidal Creations was delayed due to problems with mixing/mastering.
+It was released in February 2003 and showcased Dark Fortress' traditional black metal and their progression as musicians.
+With a stable line-up consisting of Azathoth (vocals), Asvargr (guitar), Santura (guitar), Draug (bass), Paymon (keyboards) and Seraph (drums), more live shows and festival appearances followed.
+Dark Fortress shared stages with Behemoth, Impaled Nazarene, Pungent Stench, and God Dethroned, and many underground acts.